SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ![Track the ride](./Resources/trackTheRide.png)

 __*Note:*__
-1. ETA calculation involves several steps which will get covered in the __Track The Ride__ high level design.
+1. ETA calculation involves several steps which will get covered in the __Book A Cab__ high level design.
 2. __The map, ETA and distance(in miles)__ in the above images are considered as an example.
 You can re-consider these factors as per your convenience.
 3. There can be more cases during this tracking process.
 Some of them are-
     - Mark may change his pick-up location during __Wait For The Cab__ period.
 In this case-